OpenRailAssociation/osrd/CONTRIBUTING.md

 ### Rust

-- To keep our API surface minimal, only make public what is necessary.
-- Documentation should only be there to explain things that aren't self evident.
 - Use the [documentation example](https://doc.rust-lang.org/rust-by-example/meta/doc.html) to know how to phrase and format your documentation.
 - Code is linted with [clippy](https://github.com/rust-lang/rust-clippy).
 - Code is formatted with [fmt](https://github.com/rust-lang/rustfmt).